 On average, open FCCHs have room to care for 5 more children CURRENTLY, 40% OF FCCs ARE NOT FULLY ENROLLED GIVEN CURRENT HEALTH GUIDELINES CURRENTLY, 38% OF FCCHS REPORTED REDUCED ENROLLMENT AS THE TOP CHALLENGE IN PROVIDING CHILD CARE DURING COVID-19 28% OF FCCHS REPORTED LOSING \$5,001 - \$15,000 OF GROSS INCOME DURING THE COVID-9 PANDEMIC In an industry where margins are already slim to none, the majority of providers are paid minimum wage.
 Any financial loss can be devastating to child care providers, families, children, and the local economy.

 Que nos apoye económicamente para poder seguir manteniendo abierto nuestro negocio para dar un excelente servicio a los padres.
 Porque los padres necesitan salir a trabajar y tienes que sentirse con la seguridad de que sus hijos están bien cuidados y nosotros estamos para apoyarlos con sus hijos.
 To support us financially so that we can continue to keep our business open to give excellent service to parents.
 Because parents need to go out to work and know their children are safe and well cared for, and we are here to support them.
+CLOSED PROVIDERS

-CLOSED PROVIDERS 7% of CCCS and 5% of FCCHs are closed.
+7% of CCCS and 5% of FCCHs are closed.
 60% of those CCCs and 57% of those FCCHs have plans to re-open.
 Providers face several challenges to resuming operations.

 CHALLENGES TO RESUMING OPERATIONS

-employee payroll

-CURRENT CONDITIONS

-Child care providers were asked to rate their current child care facility's state of repair, suitability for child care, cost, value, and overall program.
+CURRENT CONDITIONS Child care providers were asked to rate their current child care facility's state of repair, suitability for child care, cost, value, and overall program.
 Programs generally rated themselves in the good and excellent categories.
 A significant barrier facing the community regarding child care supply is limited facility capacity.
 Both new facilities and renovations of existing facilities can help address this barrier.

+I was able to use a combination of grants to improve our outdoor spaces and make our backyard a safe and enjoyable play space for our day care children.
+I never would have been able to do so otherwise.
+I would love to be able to purchase at least one HEPA filter for our indoor space, but I am not willing to add that expense to my otherwise growing credit card debt.
 As a provider who has been providing quality care, the [elected officials] could help me by providing support for providers who want to expand to a large license or wish to open a center so we would be able to support more families with their childcare needs.
-ASPIRATIONS TO GROW - 56% OF CHILD CARE CENTERS CURRENTLY LEASE/RENT THEIR FACILITIES. - 57% OF THOSE WOULD PREFER TO OWN. - 17% HAVE ASPIRATIONS TO GROW THEIR CHILD CARE OPERATION IN THE NEXT 12 MONTHS - 37% OF CHILD CARE CENTERS CURRENTLY LEASE/RENT THEIR FACILITIES. - 93% OF THOSE WOULD PREFER TO OWN. - 38% HAVE ASPIRATIONS TO GROW THEIR CHILD CARE OPERATION IN THE NEXT 12 MONTHS Lack of adequate funding for the expansion or renovation, difficulty filling new slots, and difficulty acquiring required staffing for additional capacity were reported as the top three challenges to expanding child care programs.
+ASPIRATIONS TO GROW 56% OF CHILD CARE CENTERS CURRENTLY LEASE/RENT THEIR FACILITIES.
+57% OF THOSE WOULD PREFER TO OWN.

+17% HAVE ASPIRATIONS TO GROW THEIR CHILD CARE OPERATION IN THE NEXT 12 MONTHS 37% OF CHILD CARE CENTERS CURRENTLY LEASE/RENT THEIR FACILITIES.
+93% OF THOSE WOULD PREFER TO OWN.

+38% HAVE ASPIRATIONS TO GROW THEIR CHILD CARE OPERATION IN THE NEXT 12 MONTHS Lack of adequate funding for the expansion or renovation, difficulty filling new slots, and difficulty acquiring required staffing for additional capacity were reported as the top three challenges to expanding child care programs.
 RESOURCES & SUPPORT FOR PROVIDERS

-County of San Diego Early Care and Education Sector Meetings Networking with Other Providers, Facebook Groups
+County of San Diego Early Care and Education Sector Meetings

+Networking with Other Providers, Facebook Groups